hellwind495/afrIdiRobots/README.md

 2. Run initConfig.py to create a new config file
 3. ensure the password is loaded into keyring
 4. set up a cron event to run the app.py script as necessary

+## Packages used
+This uses the following clever python packages:
+* python-twitter
+* facebook-sdk